 Head out to St. Clair for a look at the Murphy Inn, regarded as one of if not the oldest Irish pub in Michigan.
 Determining just which pub actually gets that honor is said to be something of a hornet's nest, but age aside, the Murphy will not only offer the usual slate of drinks, food and fun, but also has a complete hotel attached, so planning ahead will allow the fun to go for hours.

 Grand Ledge will put on a thoroughly impressive St. Patrick's Day celebration for those interested.
 Most of the weekend will be taken up with such festivities.
-Not only will there be traditional Irish dancing exercises, music from The Pub Runners and the Glen Erin Bagpipe Band, and even an Irish stew cook-off event all ahead of the traditional parade.
+There be traditional Irish dancing exercises and music from the Glen Erin Bagpipe Band.
 Cap it off with a pub crawl and the weekend is pretty much complete.

 Those around Clare for four full days near St. Patrick's Day will be surprised to find a whole slate of events in the Clare Irish Festival.
 Not only is there a children's carnival to start off the events, it's followed up with a parade, complete with the Scottville Clown Band.
 Top it off with Irish recipe contests, a craft show, musical performances including a karaoke contest and a fish fry, and that will be most everything you could ask for in the latter half of a St. Patrick's Day week.